 This gene product is a small calcium-binding protein that regulates cell pH by controlling plasma membrane-type Na+/H+ exchange activity.
 This protein shares sequence similarity with calcineurin B and can bind to and stimulate the protein phosphatase activity of calcineurin A (CnA) and functions in the calcineurin/NFAT (nuclear factor of activated T cells) signaling pathway.
 Another member of the CHP subfamily, Calcineurin B homologous protein 1, is located on Chromosome 15 and is an inhibitor of calcineurin activity and has a genetic phenotype associated with Parkinson's Disease (OMIM:606988).
 This gene was initially identified as a tumor-associated antigen and was previously referred to as Hepatocellular carcinoma-associated antigen 520. [provided by RefSeq, Jul 2013]

 GeneCards Summary for CHP2 Gene

-CHP2 (Calcineurin-Like EF-Hand Protein 2) is a Protein Coding gene.
-Diseases associated with CHP2 include hepatocellular carcinoma.
-Among its related pathways are Alzheimers disease.
-GO annotations related to this gene include calcium ion binding.
+CHP2 (Calcineurin Like EF-Hand Protein 2) is a Protein Coding gene.
+Diseases associated with CHP2 include Hepatocellular Carcinoma.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is CHP1.